From Rescue to Service Dogs - How do we get our dogs and what's the process?

-Getting dogs from shelters and rescues is not only an ethical choice, it's also a smart choice.
+Getting dogs from shelters and rescues is not only an ethical choice, but it's also a smart choice.

 We sometimes consider rescue dogs as somebody's reject - a dog with defects or problems.
 Although in some cases that may be true, there are plenty of dogs that are surrendered just because their owner moved and couldn't take the dog, was too busy to care for the dog or didn't have the financial resources to keep their pet.
 Sometimes, the dogs simply got lost and no one claimed them.

 1- There are plenty of great dogs in the shelters.
 Some are purebred, others are mixes.
 Some dogs have the social traits required to be service dogs and the training qualities that we need.